raspberrypi/pico-vscode/README.md

 ## Additonal Zephyr Prerequisites

-> On Raspberry Pi OS Trixie these come pre-installed.
+> On Raspberry Pi OS Trixie all of those come pre-installed.

 * **wget** - Required for sdk-ng to download toolchains.
-Install via your package manager (e.g., `brew install wget` on macOS or `sudo apt install wget` on Debian based Linux distributions).

 ### Linux and macOS only